kreshuklab/ADL4IA-2025/README.md

 ========
 To create your own conda env
 1. start a terminal in vscode
    cd to your home directory
 2. source /opt/conda/etc/profile.d/conda.sh
+3. use conda as usual to create new environments